 - To keep the bomb from blowing up every time you type in a wrong input, you'll want to learn how to set breakpoints. - The CS:APP Student Site at http://csapp.cs.cmu.edu/public/students.html has a very handy single-page gdb summary. - For other documentation, type "help" at the gdb command prompt, or type "man gdb", or "info gdb" at a Unix prompt.
-Some people also like to run gdb under gdb-mode in emacs.
+Some people also like to run gdb under gdb-mode in emacs (type M-x gdb RET and append your program's name to the command line).